Guide to the Songs and Instruments Featured on The Beatles' 'Rubber Soul' Album

 A guide to the songs and instruments featured on The Beatles' Rubber Soul album.

-Just as an overworked Lennon and McCartney came up with an overnight masterpiece in 1964 with "A Hard Day's Night" amid a stressful filming and recording schedule, The Beatles responded to time constraints in 1965 with another monumental step forward called Rubber Soul.
+Just as an overworked John Lennon and Paul McCartney came up with an overnight masterpiece in 1964 with "A Hard Day's Night" amid a stressful filming and recording schedule, the Beatles responded to time constraints in 1965 with another monumental step forward called Rubber Soul.

 When the band finished recording Help! in mid-June (after filming yet another feature film), they took off on a tour of Spain, France and Italy that lasted till early July, followed by a show in Blackpool and another tour of the U.S. and Canada in August.